siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 - **Icon**: An icon can be displayed in the pane header next to the title.
 - **Position**: Panes can be positioned on the left, top, right or bottom.
 Typically at Siemens, we use left panes for structuring components like trees or lists and right panes for contextual information.
 In our applications, top and bottom panes are less common but can communicate a clear "top to bottom" hierarchy to the user.
 - **Size**: Picking a suitable pane width or height assures a smooth experience to the user that doesn't require scrolling.
 Sizes can be picked either as fixed size (in pixel) and as relative size (in percent) depending on the intended layout.
 Sizes only apply to medium and large screen sizes.
 On small screens panes are always displayed full screen (see responsive behavior).
+- **Collapsible**: Defines whether a pane is visible in collapsed state.
+We typically use inline panes with collapsible option and floating panes without since they are usually triggered from a dedicated control like a button or list item.
 - **Variant**: Floating panes are placed above (z-axis) the main content but below the nav menu and header.
 When expanded, they cover a part of the main content.
 Inline panes are placed on one level with the main content.
 When expanded, they move the main content and reduce its available space.
 - **Layout**: Depending on which pane should have more focus the top/bottom or left/right panes can use more space.

 ![Pane layouts](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1681-28910&mode=design&t=iP7h44Wf17P209P7-4)